jjt/ac-slater/README.md

         +-----------+-----------+-----------+-----------+-----------+
 ```

-### Extending
+## Extending/Configuration

 Relax, preppy.
-AC Slater is broken up into separate parts so you can extend it.
-Here's the default `.slate` file:
+AC Slater is broken up into separate configurable parts so you can extend it.
+The only thing you'll have to copy and modify is the default `.slate` file:

 ```shell
 # Set PATH_TO_AC_SLATER to wherever you cloned ac-slater